In 2005, the American Cancer Society formed Smoke Free Ohio, a

 are at least 20 feet away from an entrance, exit, or window of the

-Ohio House District 08, Armond Budish (D-Beachwood)
+Ohio House District 08, Armond Budish (D-Beachwood).
+Budish defeated

 Ohio House District 09, Barbara Boyd (D-Cleveland Heights).
 Member

-Ohio House District 11, Sandra Williams (D-Cleveland)
+Ohio House District 11, Sandra Williams (D-Cleveland).
+Williams

 Ohio House District 12, Michael DeBose (D-Cleveland).
 Member of

-Ohio House District 13, Michael Skindell (D-Lakewood)
+Ohio House District 13, Michael Skindell (D-Lakewood).
+Skindell

-Ohio House District 14, Mike Foley (D-Cleveland)
+Ohio House District 14, Mike Foley (D-Cleveland).
+Foley defeated

 Ohio House District 15, Timothy J. DeGeeter (D-Parma).
 Received